-This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations and guidance in place in Scotland and Wales.
+This safe system of work covers the additional precautions to be followed in order to comply with UKSA and BMF guidelines in England.
+There are separate regulations and guidance in place in Scotland Wales and Northern Ireland.

-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.
+- Communication: regular briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.

-- Maintain 2 measure social distancing at all times this includes colleagues and customers - Where possible, wash your hands with soap and water for 20 seconds once every hour or use hand sanitiser containing 70% alcohol - Regular cleaning of frequently touched surfaces, such as card readers, keyboards, mice, door handles etc. Several times throughout the day. - Do not touch your eyes, nose or mouth if your hands are not clean - Remove communal saws and tape measures.
-Do not share personal items with others (banning knifes, tape measures, etc.) - Ensure regular cleaning of banning equipment and shrink wrap measures - Where possible use one forklift per employee.
+- Avoid close and/or physical contact this includes colleagues and customers - Where possible, wash your hands with soap and water for 20 seconds once every hour or use hand sanitiser containing 70% alcohol - Regular cleaning of frequently touched surfaces, such as card readers, keyboards, mice, door handles etc. Several times throughout the day. - Do not touch your eyes, nose or mouth if your hands are not clean - Remove communal saws and tape measures.
+Do not share personal items with others (banding knifes, tape measures, etc.) - Ensure regular cleaning of banding equipment and shrink wrap machines - Where possible use one forklift per employee.
 If this is not possible, the forklift must be cleaned thoroughly with anti-viral wipes between each use Including the seat beat straps (these are often forgotten).
-Put used wipes in a waste bin (must have a lid) - Yard walkie-talkies to be cleaned regularly throughout the day (again restrict one per employee where possible).
+Put used wipes in a waste bin (must have a lid) - Yard walkie-talkies to be cleaned regularly throughout the day (again manage with one per employee where possible).